 Who gets hepatitis B?

-Anyone can get hepatitis B. People at higher risk of becoming infected with HBV, if they have not received hepatitis B vaccine or had hepatitis B disease in the past, include:
+Anyone can get hepatitis B. People at higher risk of becoming infected with HBV if they have not received the hepatitis B vaccine or had hepatitis B disease in the past, include:

 How is hepatitis B spread?

-The hepatitis B virus is carried in the blood and body fluids of people who have the infection.
+HBV is carried in the blood and body fluids of people who have the infection.
 The virus can be spread by direct contact with blood, semen, and vaginal fluids, and to a lesser extent, saliva, and other body fluids of an infected person.
-The virus is very infectious and resistant to drying, so contact with very small amounts of blood or body fluids from an infected person can transmit the infection.
+The virus can survive outside the body for at least seven days.
+During that time, the virus is still capable of causing infection.
+Contact with very small amounts of blood or body fluids from an infected person can transmit the infection.

 What are the symptoms of hepatitis B?